core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * When the Group OSCORE message is protected in group mode, the message payload SHALL encode the ciphertext of the COSE object, concatenated with the encrypted countersignature of the COSE object.
 That is:

-   - The plain, original countersignature of the COSE object, namely SIGNATURE, is specified in the "Countersignature0 version 2" parameterer within the 'unprotected' field of the COSE object (see {{sec-cose-object-unprotected-field}}).
+   - The plain, original countersignature of the COSE object, namely SIGNATURE, is specified in the "Countersignature0 version 2" parameter within the 'unprotected' field of the COSE object (see {{sec-cose-object-unprotected-field}}).

    - The encrypted countersignature, namely ENC_SIGNATURE, is computed as